lfe/lfe/doc/src/lfe.1.md

 **(reset-environment)**

 Resets the environment to its initial state.
-This will clear all variables, functions an macros that have been set.
+This will clear all variables, functions and macros that have been set.

 **(run File)**